Haram-kim/Haram-kim.github.io/_posts/2019-08-20-Indoor-RGB-D-datasets.markdown

 ---
-# LARR Dynamic Evironments RGB-D Dataset
+# LARR RGB-D Dataset for Dynamic Environments

 ## File Formats
 We provide the indoor RGB-D datasets from the Kinect v2 camera.